srujan-landeri/N.O.V.A.S/readme.md

 samples, guidance on mobile development, and a full API reference.

 ### Extracting NOVA and Setting up Dependencies:
-Extract the source code from the `NOVA Dark Pattern Buster Mobile Application Source Code` file and save the extracted directory.
+Extract the source code from the `mobile_app` file and save the extracted directory.
 The following video shows how to extract and navigate to the required directory using Windows 11 and VS Code.

 https://github.com/srujan-landeri/N.O.V.A.S/assets/66351075/98bcc8ad-6f9a-4770-b8f8-429f285610e0

 The file structure of the application follows native Flutter scaffolding, as instantiated when creating a new Flutter Application in VS Code using the Flutter SDK.

 ```
-/--NOVA Dark Patterns Buster Mobile Application (Source Code)
+/--mobile_app
       /--Dark Patterns Back End Comms
             /------.idea
             /------main